-Rabbi Dr. Laura Duhan-Kaplan holds a B.A. in Philosophy Summa Cum Laude from Brandeis University; an M.Ed. in Adult Education from Cambridge College/Institute of Open Education; a Ph.D. in Philosophy and Education from Claremont Graduate University; Rabbinic Ordination from ALEPH: Alliance for Jewish Renewal Ordination Programs; and a Graduate Diploma in Spiritual Direction from the Vancouver School of Theology.
+Rabbi Dr. Laura Duhan-Kaplan holds a B.A. in Philosophy from Brandeis University, Ph.D. in Philosophy and Education from Claremont Graduate University, Rabbinic Ordination from ALEPH: Alliance for Jewish Renewal, and Graduate Diploma in Spiritual Direction from the Vancouver School of Theology.